If you’re looking for a good steak in Canberra, look no further than these 10 steak restaurants…

 The warm and casual Manuka Steakhouse serves up some serious steak frites.
 With steak as the star of the menu, meat lovers will not be disappointed here.
 The special grill menu is substantial, covering six different cuts, five sauces and all the classic sides.
 The cheap and cheerful drinks menu covers sparkling, red and white wines, beers as well as spirits.

 Otis Dining Hall

 Otis pairs the easy, laid back vibe of a ‘dining hall’ with the delicious and contemporary French menu of a much more formal restaurant.
-The Otis pepper steak, a 220g aged beef served with delicious brandy jus and Silkwood pepper is a house specialty.
+The Otis Pepper Steak, a 220g aged beef served with delicious brandy jus and silkwood pepper is a house specialty.
 The drinks menu includes reasonably priced wine with plenty of options, as well as seasonal cocktails.

-Chifley's Bar and Grill
+Chifley's Bar & Grill

-Capital Bar and Grill
+Capitol Bar & Grill

 The chic and stylish Capitol Bar and Grill is an Italian-American Steakhouse that lives up to the hype.
 The 10 cuts of steak are all excellent and arrive with piles of frites.
 They range from the cheapest “I only have a minute steak” to the decadent Double Rib-Eye steak recommended to share between four.
 A long and varied wine list compliments the meals, and for the spirit enthusiasts, don’t miss the delicious cocktails.